MichalOp/game-space-shooter/README.md

 # Space Shooter
 ## A multiplayer game for Codingame

+The game is now available at Codingame: [SPACE SHOOTER](https://www.codingame.com/multiplayer/bot-programming/space-shooter)

 ---
-### Purpose
+### About the project

 This project is based on an example [game skeleton](https://github.com/CodinGame/game-skeleton) for the [CodinGame SDK](https://www.codingame.com/playgrounds/25775).

 It contains a 2 player bot game where both players perform actions simultaneously.

 The goal of the game is to navigate a spaceship to avoid being shot by the opponent while sucessfully using the guns against him.

-The game is currently under development.

 ### Build